Tiildus/AudioKontroller/WALKTHROUGH.md

 Potentiometers (the components inside the knobs) can produce slight fluctuations in their reported value even when physically at rest — electrical noise.
 Without filtering, this would cause constant tiny volume changes.

-The `knobThreshold` (default: 4 on a 0–255 scale) defines the minimum change required to fire a callback.
+The `knobThreshold` (default: 4 on a 0–255 scale, clamped to 0–50 by ConfigManager) defines the minimum change required to fire a callback.
 The `lastValue` array tracks the most recent reported value for each knob.
 A new value only triggers the callback if it differs from the last by at least `knobThreshold`:

 ```cpp
 if (prev == NO_VALUE || std::abs(value - prev) >= knobThreshold) {